prominenceai/deepstream-services-library/docs/overview.md

 retval = dsl_ode_trigger_cross_view_settings_set('person-crossing-line',
     enabled=True, color='random-color', line_width=4)
 ```
-The example creates a new ODE Display Action and adds it to a new ODE Accumulator.
+The example creates a new [Display Action](/docs/api-ode-action.mddsl_ode_action_display_new) and adds it to a new [ODE Accumulator](/docs/api-ode-accumulator.md).
 It then adds the Accumulator to the Trigger to complete the setup.
 ```Python
 # Create a new Display Action used to display the Accumulated ODE Occurrences.
 # Format the display string using the occurrences in and out tokens.